sk4ndal-commits/goshopify/README.md

 ## 📞 Contact Information

-**GoShopify**
+**saleafy**
-- Email: hello@goshopify.com
+- Email: hello@saleafy.com
 - Website: [Your Domain]
 - LinkedIn: [Your LinkedIn Profile]

 ## 📄 License

-This project is developed for GoShopify consulting services.
+This project is developed for saleafy consulting services.

 ## 🤝 Contributing